sciZer0/7/v/README.md

 In the future, in the creative economy, donations will most likely play the most important role in monetization of creators.

-The new blockchain protocol is based exactly on donations and philosophy of the new culture in general.
+The new blockchain protocol is based exactly on donations, and philosophy of the new culture in general.

 We believe the new blockchain protocol  is very (or even most) suitable for upcoming creative economy.